bmatsuo/xml-resume/README.md

 (XSD) instead of a DTD.
 It is streamlined to allow for maximal readability and maintainability.

-The HTML output is also modern HTML5 with responsive styling à la Bootstrap.
+The HTML output is also modern, HTML5 with responsive styling à la Bootstrap.

 GitHub is better than SourceForge.